 The lost salary for 5 games is less important than the significance of no longer being able to play in the World Series because of your bigotry.
-It would leave a lasting impression in baseball.
+It will leave a lasting impression in baseball.

 The idea of selfish actions punishing the whole team is the very idea of team sports.
-These kinds of actions reflect poorly on the Astros, the culture of Houston (given Bob McNair’s statements), and baseball.
+These kinds of actions reflect poorly on the Astros and the culture of Houston (given Bob McNair’s statements), and baseball.
 A stark reminder that bigotry will be punished is warranted given how brazen Gurriel’s act was.

 Yu Darvish wanting to move forward would happen if the suspension.
 He wishes that it was now, instead of later.
 It also should not mitigate the punishment received for the act.

 Finally, Gurriel is expected not to appeal which makes sense.
 The bigots tend not to want to have light shined on their actions.
 We all saw what he did.